 One of the perils of reading old research is that it’s…well…old.

-During the dog days of summer in 1980, 5oo Japanese salarymen were interviewed.
+During the dog days of summer in 1980, five hundred Japanese salarymen were interviewed.
 They were asked how much they valued and spent their leisure time.
-Their answers mapped the cultural impact of the Nogi Syndrome on several generations of Japanese businessmen.
+Their answers mapped the cultural impact of the Nogi Syndrome on several generations of Japanese businessmen, at that point in time.

 Back in the early ’80s, These findings were often presented as evidence that Nogi Syndrome was fading away in Japanese culture.